ARBUCHELI/SMART-QUEUING-SYSTEM/README.md

 # SMART-QUEUING-SYSTEM

-Smart Queuing System built with Python and Intel OpenVino.
+This is a Smart Queuing System built with Python and Intel OpenVino.
 The performance of the system can be tested on the Intel DevCloud using multiple hardware types

 # Project Overview